b00611005/robotGame/README.md

 ## Installation
 ### Player
-The game is deployed into a dmg file (in bin folder) for mac users.
-(Apologies to window users) Open the dmg file, click on the roboyGame, and here you go.
+The game is packaged into a .dmg file (in the /bin folder) for mac users.
+(Apologies to window users) Download and open the .dmg file, click on the robotGame icon, and there you go.

 ### Developer
 For those who want to continue the project, Qt Creator is needed.
 The project is developed unter QT 5.3, and any version higher than this should be no problem.